A composite electrodynamic mechanism to reconcile spatiotemporally resolved exciton transport in quantum dot superlattices

 Quantum dot (QD) solids are promising optoelectronic materials; further

-advancing their function in devices is dependent on understanding their energy
+advancing their device functionality depends on understanding their energy

 transport mechanisms.
 The commonly invoked near-field F"orster resonance